kunterbunt2/mercator/README.md

 ## Issues

-- trader position lights are not positioned correctly.
 - after a while several traders are in-queue, but station believes they are in-dock.
 - tts ignoring pause.
 - there should be the possibility to select a ship but still hear the station chat.